Hetpatel01021111/Eclipse/DEPLOYMENT_SUMMARY.md

 ## 🚀 **Status: LIVE & READY!**

-The Whisper Messenger is now:
+The Eclipse Messenger is now:
 - ✅ Fully functional
 - ✅ Deployed to production
 - ✅ Open source on GitHub